 Why is early detection of breast cancer so important?

 The best time to treat breast cancer is when it is still very small – which is why regular screening mammograms are so important.
 Attending your 20-minute breast screen appointment every two years could literally save your life!

 Most women who are diagnosed with a breast cancer when it is still small can return to their normal lives after successful treatment.

 You can find out more about early detection in our brochure, Early Detection is Vital

 Where can I get more information about breast cancer?

-You can find breast cancer statistics and facts on the Cancer Institute NSW website.
+You’ll find a wide range of breast cancer statistics and facts on the Cancer Australia website

 Kerri is a breast cancer survivor with a powerful message to share with other women about breast screening.